 The interesting question now pertained to the ecological evolution of the anus.
 Some students came to the answer—with more or less guidance depending on the class—of how an anus allows several meals to be processed at once, at different stages.
 Without an anus, it's one meal at a time.
 Related to this, some students saw how Hydra's simple system is a generalist.
 Having a mouth and anus has favoured the evolution of specialist organs that can process foods in different ways.

 From here, I asked students to carry out self-explanation, one of Fiorella and Mayer's eight generative learning strategies (2015).
 This activity involves students explaining the diagrams to themselves as if they were explaining it to a classmate who had missed a lesson.
 I then took any questions when students realised they had missing information.
+This is teaching with diagrams and dialogue; do you want to co-construct meaning without lecturing, slide decks, or leaving students to discover for themselves?
+Learn how and why in my books.
+Download the first chapters of each book here.

 References